 Imagine you have a Maserati.
 It’s your most prized possession.
 Now imagine handing the keys over to someone.
 Imagine all the feelings that come up.
 Are they trustworthy?
 Good driver?
 Will they take care of it?
-Do they get what a cherished and valuable possession this is, and what it means that you’re trusting them with it?
+Do they get what a cherished and valuable possession this is, and just how significant it is for you to trust them with it?
 Will they treat it with the extreme care that it deserves?
-Will they be deliberate or cavalier with it?
+Will they be deliberate, or cavalier with it?

 Even as the keys are leaving your fingertips, you’re panicking.
 So what do you do?
 You hop in and ride shotgun, with one hand on the steering wheel and the other on the shifter, barking a constant stream of driving instructions, pointing out road hazards half a mile away, etc.

-Now, imagine that what you gave them is the keys to your heart.
-That should give you a sense of what’s going on here.
+Got it?
+Ok now imagine instead that what you’re giving them is the keys to your heart.
+Maybe that gives you a sense of what’s going on here.
 You’re worried about whether they’re going to handle it properly, you’re trying to manage the whole thing and coming off as controlling.

 Revealed: fear of falling

 It’s pretty common for possessive jealousy to send a couple into a clingy / aloof dynamic.
 While you try to move further into “Until death do us part, forsaking all others” territory, your partner has the Sting song If You Love Somebody, Set Them Free on infinite repeat.
 It can seem like any disagreement on any topic can cause this to flare up.
 You somehow keep ending up here, with your respective actions making each other ever more uncomfortable and polarized.